amaranth-unm/amaranth-unm.github.io/objex/jaguars.md

 header-image: images/jag-nose.jpg
 ---

-# Detail Settings on the 3D Printer
+# Detail Settings
+One of the few choices you have to make about 3D printing is the print quality.
+The print times can vary widely between rough and high quality, so it's natural to wonder what the difference is going to be.

-With 3D printing, we often think of the road not taken.
-We send through a print at high quality and wonder if it really would have looked all that much worse if we had saved some time by printing it at a lower quality.
+With 3D printing, it's easy to go for the best but then think of the road not taken---to send through a print at high quality and wonder if it really would have looked all that much worse if we had saved time by printing it at a lower quality.

 Especially when starting out with 3D printing, it's often difficult to judge how to make the tradeoff between print quality and print time duration.
-We wanted to provide newbies to 3D printing with a sense of what the different print quality settings on Orca really mean.
+This page tries to illustrate what the different print quality settings on Orca really mean.
+At least for a small print.

 ## The Jaguars